In order to further support you during this Coronavirus outbreak, we have put together some key messages and advice from Funders and sector bodies

 Grants to support charities during the Covid-19 pandemic

-During the daily Covid-19 update on 8th April the Chancellor announced a £750 million support package for the charity sector.
+The Chancellor on 8 April announced a £750 million support package for the charity sector.
 Of this, £360 million will be directly allocated by government departments, and there will be £370 million for smaller charities, including through a grant to the National Lottery Community Fund.

 Charities providing vital services will benefit from direct cash grants to ensure they can meet increased demand as a result of the virus, as well as continuing their day-to-day activities supporting those in need.